echille/E.-Chille-Open-Lab-Notebook/_posts/2019-12-02-How-to-create-your-first-post.md

 #### 4. Push to GitHub
 Finally, push your changes with the command ```git push```.
 If you get an error saying you need authorization, push again and this should prompt you to enter your user name and password.

+---
+Resource for embedding videos into Markdown: [Video to Markdown](https://github.com/marcomontalbano/video-to-markdown)